 Dr. Schulhof approaches orthodontics in a way that is rarely done in his field.
 Whether you need regular oral treatment, sublingual braces, or clean liners like Invisalign, he will provide you with personalized or individualized treatment.
 The Schulhof Center staff looks into the natural shape of the mouth of each patient and customizes the treatment and wires, resulting in the best results.

 Dr. Schulhof believes that working closely with patients will provide them with the best treatment plan tailored specifically for their needs.
-Accordingly, visit The Schulhof Center in New Jersey or New York.
+Accordingly, visit The Schulhof Center in New Jersey.
 They will help you get on the path towards a healthier you.

 Dr Schulhof graduated with high honours from the University of Medicine and Dentistry of New Jersey and received his specialty training from Columbia University.

 His early interest in lingual orthodontics has led to him becoming the top provider for Incognito in the U.S. and the world.
 Dr Schulhof was part of the LingualCare Clinical Advisory Board and is now a Key Opinion Leader for 3M and Incognito.
 He has presented lectures on lingual orthodontics throughout the U.S. and worldwide.
 Dr Schulhof is also active in research and development and was a major contributor to the development of Incognito Lite.
 Recently, New Jersey Orthodontist Dr Schulhof has opened a satellite practice in NYC.